cloudfoundry/buildpack-packager/README.md

 to download during staging.
 By specifying them here, the packager downloads them and install them into the ```dependencies/``` folder in the zip file.

-To have your buildpack use these 'cached' dependencies, use ```compile_extensions/bin/translate_dependency_url``` to translate the url into a locally cached url (useful for offline mode).
+Rewrite your buildpack to use these 'cached' dependencies.
+We provide ```compile_extensions/bin/translate_dependency_url``` as a means to using dependencies in either cached or uncached buildpacks.

 Learn more on the [compile-extensions repo](https://github.com/cf-buildpacks/compile-extensions/).

 exclude_files (required)